Kate Moss: Early life

-Kate Moss was born on 16 January 1974 in Croydon, Greater London, the daughter of Linda Rosina Moss (née Shepherd), a barmaid, and Peter Edward Moss, an airline employee, and raised in the Addiscombe and Sanderstead areas of the borough.
+Kate Moss was born on 16 January 1974 in Croydon, London, the daughter of Linda Rosina Moss (née Shepherd), a barmaid, and Peter Edward Moss, an airline employee, and raised in the Addiscombe and Sanderstead areas of the borough.
 She has a younger brother, Nick, and a half-sister named Lottie (Charlotte).
 Moss's parents divorced when she was 13.
 She attended Ridgeway Primary School and Riddlesdown High School (now Riddlesdown Collegiate) in Purley.
 She worked several local retail jobs in her early teens.

 Career

-Beginnings and "heroin chic" fashion
+Beginnings

 Moss was recruited as a model in 1988 at age 14 by Sarah Doukas, founder of Storm Management, at JFK Airport in New York, after a holiday in The Bahamas.
 Corinne Day shot black-and-white photographs of her, styled by Melanie Ward, for The Face when she was 16, in a shoot titled "The 3rd Summer of Love".
 Moss was presented as a young unknown, and Day described the pictures as "dirty realism" or "grunge".

 Moss then featured in the Levi's campaign 'Levi's for Girls', with great success, set up by The Design Corporation and again shot by Corinne Day.
-A further shoot followed for The Face, by Tony Briggs, entitled "Haute Coiffure", Moss went on to become the "anti-supermodel" of the 1990s in contrast to the models of the moment, such as Cindy Crawford, Elle Macpherson, Claudia Schiffer and Naomi Campbell, who were known for curvaceous and tall figures.
+A further shoot followed for The Face, by Tony Briggs, entitled "Haute Coiffure", In 1992, she appeared in a successful Calvin Klein campaign alongside Mark Whalberg, followed by her first solo campaign for the company in 1993.
+Moss went on to become the "anti-supermodel" of the 1990s in contrast to the models of the moment, such as Cindy Crawford, Elle Macpherson, Claudia Schiffer and Naomi Campbell, who were known for their athletic appearance.

-Moss featured in the fashion look heroin chic in 1996 (which prompted speculation over her weight) with a campaign for Calvin Klein.
-Then-US President Bill Clinton spoke out against the trend.
+Moss was featured in another campaign for Calvin Klein in 1996 that highlighted her lean form in black-and-white photographs.
+The style of the ads promoted the term "heroin chic" in pop culture and prompted public discussion about her weight.
+US president Bill Clinton spoke out against the trend.
 Moss said, "It was just the time.
 It was a swing from more buxom girls like Cindy Crawford and people were shocked to see what they called a 'waif'.
 What can you say?
 How many times can you say 'I'm not anorexic'?"